 Few piano players are as tall, glam and terrific as Marcia Ball.
 Born in Texas, raised in Louisiana and schooled in the dance halls and roadhouses of the Gulf South, Ball can't help but make you boogie woogie.
 That is, unless you wanna two-step.
 Or boogaloo.
 She does that too.

 "If you can make 'em dance, money becomes a space problem."

 Ball's songs are postcards of small town life in this region and the dilemmas that drive people to the choices they make.

-This week, we bring you that funky gentleman in the Ninth Ward, Jon Cleary, who joins us to talk about his native England, his grandmother, the piano back home, his mother's songwriting chops, and a variety of other loves.
+This week, we bring you that funky gentleman from the Ninth Ward, Jon Cleary, who talks about his native England, his grandmother, the piano back home, his mum's songwriting chops, and a variety of other loves.